Scenario Based eLearning

 RESULTS & TAKEAWAYS

-After receiving feedback and making the necessary adjustments to my project, the next step would be to evaluate the learners and collect feedback on the overall training experience.
+After implementing feedback and refining my project, the next step would be to evaluate the learners and collect feedback on the overall training experience.
 This would help determine whether the training successfully supported CareBridge Assurance’s quarterly goal.

 One important lesson I learned throughout this process is the value of iteration.
 I realized that the first draft is rarely the final deliverable.
 Embracing this mindset reminded me that it's not only okay, but necessary to start over or make adjustments to ensure the final product truly meets the learner’s needs.